emreyoruk15/DSA_210_Term_Project/README.md

 - Categorical variables are encoded.
 - Numerical features are scaled
 - Split the data (80% training-20% testing)
-- Classifier model is used to predict oral cancer diagnosis
+- Random Forest Classifier model is used to predict oral cancer diagnosis

 ### Results